 Duo lessons and group lessons.
 The lessons are scheduled to facilitate 80-minute group lessons with four students.

 Mode(s) of assessment

-At the end of both semesters an exam is taken during a group lesson and assessed by two instructors.
+At the end of the spring semester an exam is taken during a group lesson and assessed by two instructors.
 In addition to their solo performance, students may also accompany a chosen duo partner.
-They are free in their partner choice; there is no requirement to play with the partner from the duo lessons.
+They are free in their partner choice.

 a) students play two pieces in different styles.
 Both are handed out at the exam and are therefore played without preparation.